shen-yang-tw/Tailwind/README.md

 ## Fix Tailwindcss (Added by Sheeny Yang-2019-7-3)
-* delete below code //?
+* delete below code //avoiding font size all the same as parent h1, h2, h3,
-h1,
-h2,
-h3,